jxz12/EcoBuilder/README.md

 LEVELS:
 apparent 3
 chain 3
-all loops, including TUTORIAL
+loop 2 & 3
 a final boss
-research TUTORIAL, make score constraint shiny, max instead of min producers or consumers
+research TUTORIAL, make score constraint shiny

 are you sure button
-make health go blue if above a super threshold (will need another fill sprite) proper outlining (add another simpler mesh as outline within the same sprite.
-Links can be done in the shader)
+make health go blue if above a super threshold (will need another fill sprite)

 # Menu
 make icons for reversing drag direction

 # TESTS
-add nodes and links and make sure adjacency is correct also make sure undoing and redoing keeps this correct to test layout, add nodes and links and make sure stress is lower than a certain amount double check the score for certiain combinations too
+add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links) also make sure undoing and redoing keeps this correct to test layout, add nodes and links and make sure stress is lower than a certain amount double check the score for certiain combinations too